kshitijgupta0707/WeChat/readme.md

 ## Contributing

-We welcome contributions to Buzz Buddy!
+We welcome contributions to WeChat!
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a feature branch: